-Several ex vivo methods are available to identify sites of hypoxia in tissues, for example, the detection of intravenously administered nitroimidazoles, such as pimonidazole, depicts hypoxic regions (26) as do analyses of regulatory proteins and genes (HIF-1α and HIF-2α protein/mRNA) after biopsy.
-Thus, using pimonidazole, which is a bioreactive chemical substance that accumulates in regions with low pO2 values and forms protein adducts in living hypoxic cells (27), we were able to confirm our in vivo 18F-FMISO/18F-FAZA PET results (Fig. 4B).
-Furthermore, to validate our hypoxia PET results on the molecular level, we performed WB analyses of lysates derived from the arthritic and healthy ankles.
-In this context, it is important to mention that approximately 1%-5% of all human genes are regulated in response to hypoxia, mainly through HIF (28).
-An oxygen content of less than 5%-10% causes the accumulation and activation of HIF-1α, which induces angiogenesis-promoting growth factors (29).
-The role of HIF-1 in cancer biology is well accepted, and thus far several studies have proven that HIFs coordinate different levels of immune responses (30).
+Several ex vivo methods are available to identify sites of hypoxia in tissues, for example, the detection of i.v. administered nitroimidazoles, such as pimonidazole, depicts hypoxic-regions (22) as do analyses of regulatory proteins and genes (HIF-1 α and HIF-2 α protein/mRNA) after biopsy.
+Thus, using pimonidazole, which is a bioreactive chemical substance that accumulates in regions with low pO2-values and forms protein-adducts in living hypoxic cells (23), we were able to confirm our in vivo 18F-FMISO/18F-FAZA-PET results (Fig. 4B).
+Furthermore, to validate our hypoxia-PET results on the molecular level, we performed WB-analyses of lysates derived from the arthritic-, and healthy-ankles In this context, it is important to mention that approximately 1-5 % of all human genes are regulated in response to hypoxia, mainly through HIF (24).
+An oxygen content of <5-10 % causes the accumulation and activation of HIF-1 α , which induces angiogenesis-promoting growth factors (25).
+The role of HIF-1 in cancer biology is well accepted, and thus far several studies have proven that HIFs coordinate different levels of immune responses (26).
 During inflammation, hypoxia is caused by a massive infiltration and activation of neutrophils and mononuclear leukocytes and by activated proliferating resident cells (macrophages, synovial/endothelial cells).
-This process results in enhanced expression of the transcription factors HIF-1α and HIF-2 α (31).
-The transcription factor HIF-1 α is constitutively expressed and stabilized during hypoxia, leading to increased expression levels of proangiogenic mediators.
+This processes results in enhanced expression of the transcription factors HIF-1 α and HIF-2 α (27).
+The transcription factor HIF-1 α is constitutively expressed and stabilized during hypoxia, which leads to increased expression levels of pro-angiogenic mediators.

-Several previous studies have confirmed that mitochondriagenerated ROS under low-oxygen conditions are responsible for the activation of HIF during hypoxia (32,33).
-Additionally, HIF- 1α is primarily responsible for the acute hypoxic response and prolongs the survival of neutrophils via the inhibition of apoptosis (34).
-Cramer et al. uncovered the superior importance of HIF- 1α in GPI arthritis.
-Thus, hypoxia-driven HIF- 1α expression appears to be essential in experimental arthritis (6).
-In line with these data, Westra et al. demonstrated that sustained HIF- 2α -expression is important for RA development (35).
-Similar results were observed by Ryu et al. in 2014, demonstrating that activation of HIF- 2α is needed to induce RA, because HIF- 2α -deficient mice revealed reduced arthritic joint inflammation (36).
+Several previous studies have confirmed that mitochondria-generated ROS under low-oxygen conditions are responsible for the activation of HIF during hypoxia (28,29).
+Additionally, HIF-1 α is primarily responsible for the acute hypoxic-response and prolongs the survival of neutrophils via the inhibition of apoptosis (30).
+Cramer et al. uncovered the superior importance of HIF-1 α in GPI-arthritis.
+Thus, hypoxia-driven HIF-1 α expression appears to be essential in experimental arthritis (6).
+In line with these data, Westra et al. demonstrated that sustained HIF-2 α expression is important for RA development (31).
+Similar results were observed by Ryu et al in 2014, demonstrating that activation of HIF-2 α is needed to induce RA, as HIF-2 α -deficient mice revealed reduced arthritic joint inflammation (32) (Inflammation and ROS: supplemental discussion).